This Travel Platform Is Like Airbnb — But It’s For Women Only

 "I had been a customer of short-term rentals for a long time — both renting and listing my properties.
 My home in London was burglarized and completely destroyed by a group of men who weren’t who they said they were when they booked my home via a major home share site, where the profile of the person who booked it is still active.
 The experience really shook me, and I wasn't really comfortable renting or traveling that way anymore," explains Golightly founder Victoria O'Connell.
 "I started to think about what would make me comfortable again, and I realized that knowing more about who you are renting from and having a connection to that person through a private club was the answer.
 I applied inspiration from the community aspect of women-focused coworking spaces, I decided that women needed the same type of space when it came to travel.”

 Interested hosts or guests should fill out this application, which will then be vetted by Golightly via a fraud prevention check.
 A member of the team calls all applicants to get to know them better before accepting them on the platform.
-Once accepted, members get five invites to invite their friends — the idea being that everyone on Golightly will be a friend of a friend, and hosts and guests can see how everyone is connected to one another.
+Once accepted, members get five invites to invite their friends — the idea being that everyone on Golightly will be a friend of a friend, and hosts and guests can see how everyone is connected to one another in the community.

 Advertisement